tidalcycles/tidal-doc/blog/tidal_profile_Eloi_el_Bon_Noi.md

 />

 **What functions and coding approaches do you like to use?**
-I'm super fan of `slice` function.
+I'm super fan of the `slice` function.
 It works well with quantized loops.
 I use to modify the inner pattern on the fly.
 Starting here...

 ```haskell
 d1